 TPS allows tests to be taken at home without the use of intrusive or complex security systems like cameras or lock-down browsers.
-In order to maintain reasonable accountability without external intrusiveness, TPS requires parents to proctor all test-taking, following these requirements:
+In order to maintain a credible accountable process without external intrusiveness, TPS requires parents of students in High School and Middle School courses to proctor all major tests.

 In high school and middle school courses, TPS requires major tests to be proctored for several purposes and benefits:

 - Accountability.
 Accountability is an agreement between parties to keep something of importance visibly and easily verifiable.
 It is part of the framework of an ongoing trust relationship.
 It is a safeguard against uncaught human error and unverifiable doubts or concerns.
 The TPS proctoring process assumes the student is trustworthy and well-intended, and provides a safeguard of accountability to certify the process and protect the trustworthy student.
 Trusting in the student’s integrity, maturity, autonomy, or experience is part of the foundation of the proctor process, not a basis for waiving or modifying the required proctoring process.

 - Credibility.
 Students take TPS courses because TPS provides the best academic education with full credibility.
 The TPS name and logo carry this meaning worldwide.
 One of the many reasons we have this reputation is because we certify accomplishment of high academic standards with verifiable processes and records.
 We do not just claim “high standards” — we continually prove them with external testing and verifiable accountable processes.

 - Preparation (higher grades).
 Our experience is that students who must prepare for a single-sitting proctored test will study more carefully and take the test more thoroughly.
 They are also more likely to review their test prior to submitting it, and more likely to submit it correctly on time.
 Learning to take proctored tests is also an essential skill for standardized exams and college success.

 The general outline of the TPS proctor process is: